bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:26:08

 I don't know.
-So there's been a few kind of, there was initially like a big bang proposal, I think from AJ Towns with Taproot channels and that immediately included 'PTLCs'.
+So there's been a few kind of, there was initially like a big bang proposal.
+I think from AJ Towns with Taproot channels and that immediately included PTLCs.
 I think T-Best also gave an updated proposal of that.
 So I think again, like in the next few weeks, we'll hear more about that.
 People are currently just focusing on getting the Taproot channels out first, but you know, two weeks TM.